AIForces/AIForces/docs/source/problemsetting.rst

       }
    ]

 Actually, you may omit any informatoin except ``id``.
-If your game is not about different levels, create only one test.
+If your problem is not about different levels, create only one test.

+.. _builder-label:

 Builder
 =======